greenhandatsjtu/poem-casbin-demo/README.md

 }
 ```

-In this mod, we implement a basic auth middleware, for simplicity, here we don’t verify username and password, instead we just insert `CasbinVals` with provided username into `Extension`,so that poem-casbin middleware can extract identity information.
+In this mod, we implement a basic auth middleware, for simplicity, here we don’t verify username and password, instead we just insert `CasbinVals` with provided username into `Extension`, so that poem-casbin middleware can extract identity information.
 If the request doesn’t have basic auth, then the middleware will return 401 Unauthorized.

-Then let’s integrate our service with basic auth middleware.
+Then let’s integrate this basic auth middleware with our service.
 Firstly, add following code to `main.rs`:

 ```rust
 mod auth;